 - Put in a very tiny amount red food coloring into the other bowl of melted white chocolate and stir.
 Add more food coloring until desired hue of pink is achieved.
 Do not add too much at first (as I did) because it will turn red and there’s no turning back at that point.
 If you find that the chocolate is becoming too thick to stir, add 1/2 teaspoon of the heavy cream and stir until smooth.
 You will not need to reheat.

 - Place the pink chocolate into a zipper top bag, cut of a small corner and drizzle in opposite direction of the white chocolate.

-- Sprinkle with remaining tablespoon of nonpareils.
+- Sprinkle with remaining tablespoon of nonpareils and sprinkles.

 - Cool until set.